unicode-org/cldr/docs/ldml/tr35-personNames.md

 1. First, let the **full formatting locale** be the fully-fleshed-out formatting locale using likely subtags.
 2. If there is a name locale available via the PersonName data interface, obtain the full name locale from the name locale using likely subtags.
 Thus de ⇒ de_Latn_de.
 3. Otherwise the full name locale is created based on the characters in the name and the full formatting locale, as follows:
-    A. Find the predominant script for the name in the following way.
+    1. Find the predominant script for the name in the following way.
-        a.
-For each character in the given and surname, find the script(s) of the character using the Script_Extensions property.
+        1. For each character in the given and surname, find the script(s) of the character using the Script_Extensions property.
-        b.
-For each of those scripts, increment a counter for that script, and record the position of the first character encountered in that script.
+        2. For each of those scripts, increment a counter for that script, and record the position of the first character encountered in that script.
-    B. The predominant script is the script with the highest counter value.
+    2. The predominant script is the script with the highest counter value.
-        a.
-In the rare case that there are multiple counters with the highest counter value, take the one with the lowest first position.
+        1. In the rare case that there are multiple counters with the highest counter value, take the one with the lowest first position.
-        b.
-In the even rarer case that there is still more than one, use the script whose script code is alphabetically lowest.
+        2. In the even rarer case that there is still more than one, use the script whose script code is alphabetically lowest.
 (These two steps are simply to guarantee a determinant result.)
-    C. If the predominant script is the same as the script of the full formatting locale, then let the full name locale be the full formatting locale.
+    3. If the predominant script is the same as the script of the full formatting locale, then let the full name locale be the full formatting locale.
-    D. Otherwise, find the likely locale for the predominant script, as specified by the likely subtags.
+    4. Otherwise, find the likely locale for the predominant script, as specified by the likely subtags.
 (This will add a language and region.)
 Let the full name locale be that likely locale.

 In all subsequent steps, the "name locale" is the full name locale.